rio-org/validator-ejector/README.md

 Mode is activated by setting the VALIDATOR_EXIT_WEBHOOK variable.

-This allows NOs to implement JIT approach by offloading exiting logic to an external service and using the Ejector as a secure exit events reader.
+This allows operators to implement JIT approach by offloading exiting logic to an external service and using the Validator Ejector as a secure exit events reader.

 On the endpoint, JSON will be POSTed with the following structure: